From Mid May-November 10th, pull up any weekend Fri-Sun 10-6 to look at the herd Over the fence and shop in our self serve farm store.

-SELF SERVE CHEESE SHOP OPEN FRIDAY-SUNDAY 10-6 Mid May-December Our last official Goat kid snuggling hours will be this Sat.
+SELF SERVE CHEESE SHOP OPEN FRIDAY-SUNDAY 10-6 Mid May-November Our last official Goat kid snuggling hours will be this Sat.
 May 13th from 1-3.
 Then we transition to the cheese season!
 Starting on May 19th please feel free to drive up on weekends to shop in the self serve shop and to look at the goats over the fence.
 Please note, we want to keep the farm open to visitors, but can only do so if people do their best to visit during posted hours so that we still have time to make cheese and take care of the animals.

 APRIL-MAY KID VISITING

 Can’t make it in person?
 Check out all the action on the 24/7 SUNFLOWER FARM BARN CAM on our website.
 Being repaired after puppy ate the cable. :)

 Visitors of all ages are welcome!
 So far our oldest visitor was 99!

 Planning to visit the Kids During Our Spring Open Farm Hours?

 Visiting goat kids in the spring is free, but donations to the farm are welcome and used to support our no cull farming approach, barn cam and visiting hours.
 Please talk to your kids about these important expectations before your visit so that they have the best time at the farm possible and we can continue to invite visitors.